TheXTech/TheXTech/docs/README_WIIU.md

 - **The Wii U port is currently experimental and not fully tested.**
 - Has a very long loading when placing all resources on SD card: the file system of SD card is slow.
 Suggested to make a WUHB package and run it as a monolythig game package.
 - Running the release build on CEMU, you may notice that control gets lost after returning back to the world map.
+The source of error are bugs in the CEMU's recompiler.
+To escape this until these bugs gets fixed later, it's need to run the CEMU with the `--force-interpreter` command-line argument.
 - Attempt to change the scaling mode will lead a crash (at least on CEMU, not tested on hardware).

 # TheXTech Standard Readme